drbergman/PhysiPKPD/README.md

     <b>Table:</b> PD model specifications
 </p>

-[^auc]: Area under the curve (AUC) is a common metric in pharmaceutical sciences measuring the extent of exposure to a substance
+[^auc]: Area under the curve (AUC) is a common metric in pharmaceutical sciences measuring the extent of exposure to a substance.

 Let us know if you would like to see a different one included.
 Unlike PK dynamics, integration with SBML solvers is not implemented.

-For each cell type, all of the PD parameters are in `custom_data`.

 #### Damage Accumulation Parameters <a name="dam_pars"></a>
 For both of the above models, the cell type, `C`, affected by substrate `S` accumulates damage, $D$, based on the internalized substrate, $A$.